-Cheaper retractable leashes tend to leave these design features off, putting you and your dog at risk.
+Cheaper retractable leashes tend to leave this design features off, putting you and your dog at risk.

 Easy Brake Control

-The premise of a retractable leash that makes it superior to a traditional leash is the flexibility.
+The premise of a retractable leash that makes it superior to a traditional leash is its flexibility.

 With that in mind, brake control is an important design element to focus on when choosing a leash for a small dog.